Leafwing-Studios/fop-rules/docs/character-options/talents/combat-talents.md

 # Combat Talents
 To make picking a combat talent easier, they are arranged below into categories below, matching either a **position** or a **role,** as defined in the introduction to the [Classes](character-options/classes/) chapter.

+Every combat talent is also available as an affix, with a gear point cost of 1.

 ## General

 ### Blind